astrohart/MFR/MFR.Objects.TextValues.Retrievers/README.md

 MFR.Objects.TextValues.Retrievers

+##### Summary

+Defines the events, methods, properties, and behaviors for all `Text
+            Value Retriever` objects.

 <a name='P-MFR-Objects-TextValues-Retrievers-TextValueRetrieverBase-OperationType'></a>
 ### OperationType `property`

 ##### Summary

 Gets one of the [OperationType](#T-MFR-Objects-OperationType 'MFR.Objects.OperationType') values that corresponds to the type of operation being performed.

 <a name='M-MFR-Objects-TextValues-Retrievers-TextValueRetrieverBase-GetTextValue-MFR-Objects-FileSystem-Interfaces-IFileSystemEntry-'></a>
 ### GetTextValue(entry) `method`